redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_5_dashboards_administration.md

 ### Add a domain to the dashboard

 Alternatively, permissions can be based on the level of access in terms of domains.
-In such a way that all users who have access to the domain in question will also have access to that dashboard.
+In such a way that all users who have access to that domain will also have access to that dashboard.
 To add a domain with permissions, we press the **Add** button and select the domains we want from the expanded tree:

 ![Domain to add to the list](images/domain_list.png)

 *Domain to add to the list*

-Once the domains you want to add have been selected, you must press **Add Domains**
+Once the domains you want to add have been selected, you must press **Add Domains** button to cofirm the operation.
+So now the new domains will be added to the list:

 ![Domains added to the list](images/domain_list2.png)